tgadeliya/Unsupervised_Elicitation_of_Language_Models/README.md

 - Paper algorithm and official implementation diverges in couple of places.
 Based on the task, I stick to Algorithm 1 description and tried to mention in the code all places where this happened

 - Without consistency fix, alpha parameter is not useful.
-I omit it, because it makes diff value too low and for negative S
+I omit it

-TODO: experiment on train dataset to verify what is better
+- Ignored impovement of caching calculations of mutual predictability due to time constraints and assumption that Hyperbolic is using prompt caching